skyrim-multiplayer/skymp/docs/docs_project_history.md

 ### SkyMP ???

-Some versions were lost.
-Didn't use version control systems.
+Some versions were lost since I didn't use Git!

 ### SkyMP 0.9, 1.0+